 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 As the piston moves down in the cylinder, a positive pressure is formed in the crankcase which causes the diaphragm to move in the opposite direction (away from the engine).
 This action forces the inlet valve to close and the outlet valve to open and supply fuel to the carburetor float bowl.